-I remember when I first spoke to Sharath, asking if I can visit them and explore the coffee plantation and the nature around their homestay, in Kabbinakad, Coorg, he replied in the most candid manner.
-A part of his response also sounded a little customary – following the usual banalities of any hospitality business.
+I remember when I first spoke to Sharath, asking if I can visit them, and explore the coffee plantation and the nature around their homestay, in Kabbinakad, Coorg, he replied in the most candid manner.
+A part of his response also sounded a little flaunting, following the usual banalities of any hospitality business.
 He wrote, sounding ostentatious, that they would be happy to show me the best of nature and Coorgi hospitality.
-“What a polished statement,” I thought.
-But it was until I actually visited his place that I realised it was indeed among the best, and most unspoilt nature, I have ever seen.
-And the hospitality Coorgis were always known for, was no less remarkable, either.
+“What a polished statement,” I thought — only until I actually got there and realised Coorg was indeed among the best and most unspoilt natural places in India.
+And the hospitality that Coorgis offered, was no less remarkable either.

-I first visited Coorg, some 6 months ago, experiencing one of the many camping sites around the place – and the experience always stayed in my memory, quite afresh.
-But this time as I reached Kabbinakad, located around 30 kms towards east of Madikeri, I found it much different, and perhaps more surreal.
+I first visited Coorg, a few years ago in 2016, experiencing one of the many camping sites in the place – and the experience always stayed in my memory, quite afresh.
+And this time as I reached Kabbinakad, located around 30 km towards the east of Madikeri, I fell in love with Coorg just a little more!

-I was happy that for the next few days this was going to be my home, I would greet the sun from the gazebo over my outhouse, walk to a serene waterfall just 40 steps away.
-There would be no sounds other than the musical chirping of birds – for all day long.
-The day would begin with the best brewed home-made coffee followed by a full-blown breakfast.
-Dinners were moreover always a few delightful local delicacies, served as a rich buffet.
+I was happy that for the next few days this was going to be my home, I would greet the sun from the gazebo over my outhouse, walk to a serene waterfall just 40 steps away and enjoy some mountains.

-Birdwatching: Whether you are an expert or just a plain novice who admires the beauty of his feathered friends, Kabbinakad is an ideal place to explore and get in touch with various creatures of flight.
-I remember there was not a single minute – except for a few dead hours in the night – when I couldn’t hear their melodious chirping.
+Birdwatching: Whether you are an expert or a novice, Kabbinakad is an ideal place for bird spotting.
+I remember there was not a single minute – except for the wee midnight hours – when I couldn’t hear the melodious chirping.

-Trekking: If you fancy taking long and solo strolls in jungles, this can just be an ideal place.
-During my four day stay at Chingaara, I took it to jungles pretty much daily.
-I trekked to the highest peak in Coorg called Tadiyandamol, the popular Raja Seat viewpoint, and other unknown lose-yourself-in-the-jungle locations – but to speak of the experience, none of them felt as a demanding experience.
-And most of them were doable solo, and without a guide.
+Trekking: If you fancy trekking, Kabbinakad can be an ideal place.
+During my four-day stay at Chingaara Estate, I took it to jungles pretty much daily.
+I trekked to the highest peak in Coorg called Tadiyandamol, the popular Raja Seat viewpoint, and other unknown lose-yourself-in-the-jungle locations – and every hike was equally enjoyable.

-As per my host, there were at least 20 different long and short treks – that could be done between 2 to 8 hours’ time.
+As per my host, there were at least 20 different long and short treks around the property.

-If you visit them during the berry-picking season, you can even help them out in the process.
+If you visit them during the berry-picking season, you can even help them with various activities.

-[Recommended: If you don’t mind a 50 km drive, from Kabbinakad (or 40kms east of Madikeri), I’d particularly recommend you to visit Bylakuppe Namdroling Monastery – the largest Buddhist Monastery in South India, housing nearly 5000 monks, most of whom are Tibetan refugees living in India.
-Read more about my visit here]
+[Recommended: If you don’t mind a 50 km drive, from Kabbinakad (or 40kms east of Madikeri), I’d particularly recommend you to visit Bylakuppe Namdroling Monastery – the largest Buddhist Monastery in South India, housing nearly 5000 monks most of whom are Tibetan refugees living in India.

-A large part of the community around Kabbinakad, including my host, is inhabited by the native Kodavas – renowned for their distinctive culture and hospitality.
+A large part of the community around Kabbinakad, including my host, is inhabited by the native Kodava people – renowned for their distinctive culture and hospitality.
 They’re not similar to other South Indians either in their traditions as well as the physical aesthetics.
-Their tall and slim physique really stand them out from the Dravidians of the south.
-History also claims that they’re the direct descendants of the od soldiers of Alexander the Great, who, when invaded India, stayed back in the continent and got married to the local communities.
-Well, whatever’s the case, I particularly loved these people, and the way they welcome their guests.
+Their tall and slim physique really stands them out from the Dravidians of the south.
+History also claims that they’re the direct descendants of the soldiers of Alexander the Great, who, when invaded India, stayed back in the continent and got married to the local communities.
+Well, whatever the case, I particularly loved the Kodava people, and the way they welcome their guests.

 Top Travel Tips For Kabbinakad, Coorg

-- If you plan to travel in public transport, most of the homestays in Coorg, including Chingaara, offer a free pickup and drop service from Madikeri.
+- If you plan to travel by public transport, most of the homestays in Coorg, including Chingaara, offer a free pick-up and-drop service from Madikeri.